Zelaox/Pyinstaller-GUI/README.md

 - Select "Run as administrator"

 **Option 2: Build the GUI with Permanent Admin Request**
-- Run `build_with_admin.bat` (as administrator)
+- Run `build.bat` (no admin required to build)
-- The resulting executable will always request admin rights
+- The resulting executable will request admin rights when launched

 ### Administrator Flag for Your Executables